 Northeastern Pennsylvania is home to 95% of the anthracite coal in the Western Hemisphere, and the industry was incredibly important to this region of the state during the 19th and early 20th centuries.
 In 1917, 100 million tons of anthracite coal was mined in the region.
 However, as other fuel sources became more popular and the coal became harder to get, the industry began to fade from prominence.

 All throughout the region, evidence of the area’s coal mining history abounds.
-Sites like the Anthracite Heritage Museum and the Lackawanna Coal Mine Tour tell the story of mining in the region, while places like Centralia showcase some of the negative effects that mining can have on the region.
+Sites like the Anthracite Heritage Museum, the Lackawanna Coal Mine Tour, and the Number 9 Coal Mine and Museum tell the story of mining in the region, while places like Centralia showcase some of the negative effects that mining can have on the region.
 However, if you want to learn about what life was like for those that worked in the coal mines, take a ride out to Eckley Miners’ Village.

 After the coal company shut down, the community continued to be owned by one person who rented out the homes to tenants.
 However, the village was falling into disrepair, and Eckley was slated to be demolished to make way for strip mining.

 However, in the late 1960s, the Hollywood film, “The Molly Maguires,” starring Sean Connery and Richard Harris, was looking for an old coal town to film in.
 They chose to film in Eckley, which effectively saved the community.

 After the filming was finished in 1968, local residents raised enough money to buy the village and turned it over to the state.
 Thanks to their actions, the community was opened to the public in the early 1970s as Eckley Miners’ Village.